36th (Ulster) Division

 The 36th (Ulster) Division was an infantry division of the British Army, part of Lord Kitchener's New Army, formed in September 1914.
-Originally called the Ulster Division, it was made up of mainly members of the Ulster Volunteer Force, who formed thirteen additional battalions for three existing regiments: the Royal Irish Fusiliers, the Royal Irish Rifles and the Royal Inniskilling Fusiliers.
-However, regular Officers and Soldiers and men from all around the United Kingdom made up the strength of the Division.
-The division served from October 1915 on Western Front as a formation of the British Army during the Great War.
+Originally called the Ulster Division, it was made up of mainly members of the Ulster Volunteers, who formed thirteen additional battalions for three existing regiments: the Royal Irish Fusiliers, the Royal Irish Rifles and the Royal Inniskilling Fusiliers.
+The division served from October 1915 on the Western Front as a formation of the British Army during the Great War.

 The division's insignia was the Red Hand of Ulster.

 History

 Formation

 The Ulster Volunteers were a unionist militia founded in 1912 to block Home Rule for Ireland.
 In 1913 they organised themselves into the Ulster Volunteer Force to give armed resistance to the prospective Third Home Rule Act (enacted in 1914).
 Many Ulster Protestants feared being governed by a Catholic-dominated parliament in Dublin and losing their local supremacy and strong links with Britain.
-Sir Edward Carson, one of the unionist leaders, made an appeal to Ulster Volunteers to come forward for military service.
-Kitchener hoped for a Brigade (four battalions), he got a whole division (three Brigades).
-Major-General Oliver Nugent took command of the regiment in September 1915 and it moved to France in October 1915.
+At the outbreak of the Great War, Sir Edward Carson, one of the unionist leaders, made an appeal to Ulster Volunteers to come forward for military service.
+Kitchener had hoped for a brigade's worth of men, but instead received a division, equivalent to three brigades.
+Major-General Oliver Nugent took command of the division in September 1915 and it moved to France in October 1915.

 Engagements

 The Somme, 1916

-The 36th Division was one of the few divisions to make significant gains on the first day on the Somme.
+The Ulster Division was one of the few divisions to make significant gains on the first day on the Somme.
 It attacked between the Ancre and Thiepval against a position known as the Schwaben Redoubt.
 According to military historian Martin Middlebrook:

-During the Battle of the Somme the Ulster Division was the only division of X Corps (United Kingdom) to have achieved its objectives on the opening day of the battle.
+During the Battle of the Somme the Ulster Division was the only division of X Corps to have achieved its objectives on the opening day of the battle.
 This came at a heavy price, with the division suffering in two days of fighting 5,500 officers and enlisted men killed, wounded or missing.
 War correspondent Philip Gibbs said of the Division, "Their attack was one of the finest displays of human courage in the world.

-Of nine Victoria Crosses given to British forces in the battle, four were awarded to 36th Division soldiers.
+Of nine Victoria Crosses given to British forces in the battle, four were awarded to Ulster Division soldiers.